 Financial & Credit Monitoring

-When you subscribe to LifeLock's more advanced services, you get full financial and credit monitoring that lets you know when large withdrawals have been made or new accounts have been opened in your name.
+When you subscribe to LifeLock's more advanced plans, you get full financial and credit monitoring that lets you know when large withdrawals have been made or new accounts have been opened in your name.

-As a fully functional credit reporting bureau, financial and credit monitoring services are Equifax's area of expertise.
+As a fully functional credit reporting bureau, financial and credit monitoring are Equifax's area of expertise.
 They can notify you if there are any types of changes to your credit card or bank accounts.
 They can identify large withdrawals and target them for investigation as well as identify when new accounts are opened in your name.

 Identity Restoration & Insurance Coverage

-Equifax does little to assist with compensation if funds are lost or stolen but it does offer $1 million in restoration insurance with all of its packages.
+Equifax does little to assist with compensation if funds are lost or stolen, but it does offer $1 million in restoration insurance with all of its packages.